msrxse/loginflow/README.md

 #### Start the app

-Execute `npm run start` to run the development server on **[http://localhost:8080](http://localhost:8080)**.
+Execute `npm start` to run the development server on **[http://localhost:8080](http://localhost:8080)**.

 ## Latest TODO!

-First we are going to do is create a Navigation bar on top, funtinality would be different for login and not logged in users.
-Nav files inside App folder, Stream folder becomes Pages, where all views of the app will be implemented.
+First we are going to do is create a Navigation bar on top, functionality would be different for login and not logged in users.
+Nav files inside App folder and Stream folder becomes Pages, where all views of the app will be implemented.

 ## Contributing
 1. Fork it!